One way or another, your new pride and joy is going to get crook. Here are the most common baby afflictions and how to tell if it's one of them.

 It’s also very common and not technically a ‘bug’, but it can be come a bugbear for babies if it keeps up/gets worse, in which case, watch out for symptoms of Gastro-oesophageal Reflux Disease or ‘GORD’.

 Symptoms: Frequent vomiting/spitting up (although in cases of ‘silent reflux’ there might be none visible), arching back and/or pain after most feeds, gagging.

 Treatment: At first, smaller feeds, twice as often; feeding them and then sitting them upright afterwards, and if severe, medication to reduce stomach acid.
 Usually calms down when bub’s enough to sit on its own.
 For $5, the ABA will schlep you a helpful booklet.

-Call the doc if: In the worst cases, called ‘Gastro-oesophageal reflux disease’ (GORD), when difficulty eating can cause problems gaining weight or sleeping.
+Call the doc if: Difficulty eating causes problems gaining weight or sleeping.

 What?
 It’s a cold, stupid.
 Babies have shitty immunity and they can’t blow their noses.

 Symptoms: You’ve had a cold, right?
 So you know what the symptoms are: Cough, fever, sore throat, and a nose than runs like Usain Bolt.